-Step 1: Open Device Manager
+- Open Device Manager

-You can open device manager by entering “device manager” in the Start Menu search field.
+You can open device manager by entering “Device Manager” in the Start Menu search field.

-Step 2: Look For USB Devices
+- Look for USB Devices

 Once the Device Manager window is open, click the Disk drives option to expand it.
 This will reveal all your internal and external drives.
 The USB devices will always have “USB” included in their names.

-Step 3: Change Policy
+- Change Policy